-Advanced Micro Devices Inc. (AMD), the second-largest maker of processors for personal computers, forecast sales growth that beat estimates as supply constraints eased and demand increased for PC chips.
+Advanced Micro Devices Inc. (AMD:US), the second-largest maker of processors for personal computers, forecast sales growth that beat estimates as supply constraints eased and demand increased for PC chips.

 AMD’s forecast may indicate that PC makers are recovering from disk-drive shortages caused by last year’s floods in Thailand.
 The company also may be rebounding from scarcity of its new chips, called APUs, as its supplier, Globalfoundries Inc., ramps up production.

 “Demand is relatively healthy and the hard-disk makers are allowing shipments to fully meet that demand,” said Cody Acree, a Dallas-Based analyst for Williams Financial.
 He recommends buying AMD’s stock.